I love writing about a wide variety of things, from the fascinating to the absurd.

 It also reminded me of the Nada Prouty case.

 Who is Nada Prouty, you ask?
 Nada Prouty was on 60 Minutes a while back.
-She was originally from Lebanon, eventually joined the FBI and later, CIA, and was investigator on most terrorism cases, both domestic and aboard.
+She was originally from Lebanon, eventually joined the FBI and later, CIA, and was an investigator on most terrorism cases, both domestic and aboard.
 She had served the US with distinction for over a decade both as investigator and interrogator, sometimes undercover in hostile countries, including Iraq and Afghanistan.
-Her life went crashing down when one of her brother-in-law was seen in the company of a radical Islamic cleric, and she was investigated by the FBI.
-Even though FBI was not able to convict her of any crime, they forced her to confess to minor charges, then took away her citizenship because it was obtained through a "sham marriage".
-Apparently all her years of service was for nothing.
+Her life went crashing down when one of her brothers-in-law was seen in the company of a radical Islamic cleric, and she was investigated by the FBI.
+Even though the FBI was not able to convict her of any crime, they forced her to confess to minor charges, then took away her citizenship because it was obtained through a "sham marriage".
+Apparently, all her years of service was for nothing.
 In fact, she was to be deported to Lebanon until a Federal judge blocked the deportation, with sharp criticism of FBI, who actually gave medals to the investigators of this case, even though there never was proof of any leak from Prouty.

-Which got me thinking: if a veteran of the War on Terror, who had put her life (and life of her unborn child, really) on the line for our country can get her citizenship taken away for past sins, while children can earn citizenship simply by being born across an arbitrary line, and that can never been taken away (except through treason), is there something wrong with the system?
+Which got me thinking: if a veteran of the War on Terror, who had put her life (and life of her unborn child, really) on the line for our country can get her citizenship taken away for past sins, while children can earn citizenship simply by being born across an arbitrary line, and that can never be taken away (except through treason), is there something wrong with the system?